Charles L. Fontenay

 Charles Louis Fontenay (March 17, 1917 – January 27, 2007) was an American journalist and science fiction writer.
 He wrote science fiction novels and short stories.

-His Nonfiction includes the biography of the prominent New Deal era politician Estes Kefauver.
+His non-fiction includes the biography of the prominent New Deal era politician Estes Kefauver.

 Fontenay was editor of the Nashville Tennessean, among other newspapers, worked with the Associated Press and Gannett News Service.
 He retired to St. Petersburg, Florida, where he continued to write science fiction until shortly before his death.

-He held a third-degree black belt in tae kwon do.